 Making your Own Fondant

-There’s no reason to buy fondant when you’re just a few ingredients and this step by step guide away from cheaper home made fondant of the highest quality.
+There’s no reason to buy fondant when you’re just a few ingredients and steps away from cheaper home made version of high quality.

 Have you ever made your own fondant, or bought a cake covered in it?
 If you’ve seen shows like Cake boss or Ace of cakes, you know what I’m talking about.